juliandavidmr/Ionis/README.md

 Ionic utilities.
 Manager your applications.

+### **Why ionis?**
+Sometimes the process of generating a production APK is complex.
+There may be some typing errors in the certification commands, or you may have problems with jarsigned, keytool and others.
+So I developed `ionis` to accelerate the process of preparing the apk.
+For more information see the command `ionis prepare`.

 ## Installation

 Since you probably already have `node`, the easiest way to install `ionis` is through npm: